How I used Zapier to automate merch customisation

 Now, the instant this item becomes a success, the seller is either committing themselves to 8 hour days of dog-picture-cutting, or increasing their expenditures by hiring an army of dog-picture-cutters.
 This manual work becomes an intrinsic part of the scaling cost of the business, and even worse, it happens on the critical path of order fulfilment which can mean delays for the customer in times of high demand.
 To further complicate matters, the increasing popularity of personalized dog birthday gifts adds to the demand, requiring even more precision and care in the customization process.

 I recently launched a custom chess apparel store, e4e5.shop, where you can design your own chess shirt.
-The premise is that you can take any chess position you want and put it on a T-shirt, mug, hoodie, etc. Anyone who plays chess has a go-to opening or two, and I thought this would be a great way to allow chess players to express their individuality.
+The premise is that you can take any chess position you want and put it on a T-shirt, mug, custom hoodie, etc. Anyone who plays chess has a go-to opening or two, and I thought this would be a great way to allow chess players to express their individuality.
 Imagine showing up to a tournament with a shirt telegraphing your moves, or the mind games you could play!

 Since this was a side hustle, I knew I needed to ensure that these shirts could be created completely automatically, without the need for my manually doing image editing.
 I didn’t want to spend my evenings and weekends in Photoshop moving chess pieces around.
 So I looked toward workflow automation using Zapier, and discovered that I could automate the whole end-to-end process.
 And what’s more, it could be accomplished with a relative minimum of code.